A set of balance scales demonstrating Asset Allocation

 A possible asset allocation might be,

-• 33% Bitcoin – held in a cold
+• 33% Bitcoin – held in a cold wallet

 • 33% ICOs – held in an actively managed fund

 It may seem odd for a passive investor to choose an actively managed fund for ICOs but it is necessity because it would not be possible to have a passive fund.
-Purchasing ICOs requires a lot of effort because you fulfil and AML regulations and read the prospectus.
+Purchasing ICOs requires a lot of effort because you fulfil KYC and AML regulations and read the prospectus.
 It makes sense to pay a small management fee to have someone else do this for you and then spread your investment across the market.

 In the cryptoverse we measure investment performance against Bitcoin.
 This asset allocation hedges